Algebraic families of Galois representations and potentially semi-stable pseudodeformation rings: Period Maps and -modules in Families

 \subsection{Background and Notation}

 We now change notation, writing $A^\circ$ for what we called $A$ above, and writing $A$ for what we called $A[1/p]$ above.
 Also, assume that $A^\circ$ is $p$-torsion free.
-We also make analogous notation changes to $R_\Db$ and the schemes and stacks called $\Rep$ as follows.
+We also make analogous notation changes to $R_\Db$ as follows.

 For $S$ a $\bZ_p$-algebra we write $S_A := S_{A^\circ}[1/p]$, where we recall that $S_{A^\circ}$ is the $\mDb A$-adic completion of $S \otimes_{\bZ_p} A^\circ$.
 We will use the canonical isomorphism $\frS_{A}/u\frS_{A} \risom W_{A} \cong W[1/p] \otimes_{\bQ_p} A$.